Netflix’s ‘Tales of the City’ is a Set of Cliches But in Queer

 Related on The Swaddle:

 Tales of the City also has other minor hiccups that mar the experience.
 A conversation about Ben being a stickler for neatness leads to characters labeling his behavior as Obsessive Compulsive Disorder, a trivialization of a debilitating mental illness, which grated on my nerves.
 Occasionally, some characters are squandered on bad arcs and some plots squandered on actors.
 Wrenita, who mixes the tropes of counselor best friend and rebound to Brian, from whom you’re aching for more, suddenly just falls off the plot cliff and is never heard from again.
 Margot and Jack’s emotional tug of war takes place with Margot’s character struggling to uphold her end of the bargain.

-Even though it often feels like the nonbinary queer agenda is being rammed through to me, the show’s good moments still make it worth watching.
+Even though it often feels like the queer perspective is being explicitly narrated at points rather than letting it breathe on its own, the show’s good moments still make it worth watching.
 Every character shows their vulnerabilities without asking that they be fixed, just that they be seen.
 “I guess we’re all broken but I don’t think we’re unfixable,” says Shawna when she gives an old flame a long overdue apology.
 This is remarkably wholesome and progressive in its own right.

 Tales of the City is about leaving and coming back.
 Eventually, I lost track of which is which anymore, leading me to think of gay author James Baldwin’s words, “Perhaps home is not a place but simply an irrevocable condition.”
 More importantly, Tales of the City is about learning when leaving is for the right reasons and for the wrong ones.
 “Last time I felt like I was running away, this time I feel like I’m running towards something,” says Shawna in the last episode.
 This, if anything else, is the biggest take away from the show.